 North Carolina Gas Tax

-North Carolina’s statewide gas tax is 36.45 cents per gallon for both regular and diesel.
-These are the 15th- and 14th-highest rates, respectively.
+North Carolina’s statewide gas tax is 36.10 cents per gallon for both regular and diesel.
+These are the fifth- and seventh-highest rates nationwide, respectively.

 North Carolina Estate Tax

-North Carolina repealed its estate tax on January 1, 2014.
+North Carolina repealed its estate tax in 2013.